ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 The process of how to contribute to Solidity is clear or somewhat clear to 41% of respondents while 32% do not agree and hence say that the contribution process is unclear to them.

-⚠️ There was a comparatively high share of "I don't know" replies to the last three statements.
+⚠️ _Note that there was a comparatively high share of "I don't know" replies to the last three statements._

 ![Community Statements](/img/2021/01/communitystatements.png)